Babies spend 95% of their time lying down (and in case you’re wondering, the other 5%? Probably in Mom or Dad’s warm embrace).

 Is Polyurethane Foam Safe for Babies?

-Polyurethane foam is a common choice for baby crib mattress pads.
+Flexible polyurethane foam is a common choice for baby crib mattress pads.
 They’re cost-effective, durable, and efficient.

 Despite these qualities, there ARE truths to the dangers of polyurethane foam.